JoshuaKGoldberg/create/packages/site/src/content/docs/engine/runtime/merging.md

 ---
-description: "How the engine merges Block Addons at runtime."
+description: "How the engine merges Block Addons and Creations at runtime."
 title: Merging
 ---